palletorsson/partybox/README.md

 *
 * $ sudo sh -c "iptables-save > /etc/iptables.rules"

-Now
+Now Reboot:
+* $ sudo reboot.

-* sudo reboot and check to see that everything seem to work.
-You should now be able to logon the free wifi "partyBox" and start sharing.
+Check to see that everything seem to work.
+You should now be able to log on the free WiFi "partyBox" and start sharing.

-I used these referances to set up the network:
+I used these references to set up the network:
 * http://www.daveconroy.com/turn-your-raspberry-pi-into-a-wifi-hotspot-with-edimax-nano-usb-ew-7811un-rtl8188cus-chipset/
 * http://www.daveconroy.com/using-your-raspberry-pi-as-a-wireless-router-and-web-server/
 * http://raspberrypihq.com/how-to-turn-a-raspberry-pi-into-a-wifi-router/